 BMW 1 Series

-Predictably, BMW purists grumbled about the switch from rear-wheel-drive to front- or four-wheel-drive for this latest 1 Series, launched in 2019.
+Predictably, BMW purists grumbled about the switch from rear-wheel drive to front- or four-wheel drive for the current 1 Series.
 However, it’s arguably the best resolved ‘baby BMW’ yet, with more space for rear-seat passengers and a larger boot.
-That said, many rivals are still more spacious in the back.
+Many rivals are still more spacious in the back, though.

 Overall quality is good enough to rival the more expensive BMW 3 Series, while the petrol and diesel engines offer a terrific blend of performance and economy.
-The level of standard equipment is excellent, with the entry-level SE model featuring 16-inch alloy wheels, LED headlights, LED rear lights, automatic air conditioning, keyless start, cruise control, sat-nav with real-time traffic information and Apple CarPlay for one year.
+The level of standard equipment is excellent, with the entry-level Sport model featuring 17-inch alloy wheels, LED headlights, LED rear lights, automatic air conditioning, cruise control and parking assist.

 Kia Ceed